yazzylazy/DBSCAN---Data-Clustering-Algorithm/README.md

 <h2>☕Java Implementation☕</h2>

-I used 3 different objects for my DBScan implementation in Java.
+I used <h4> 3 different objects </h4> to from my DBScan algorithm in Java.
-GPSCoord which held the GPS coordinate of the taxi's starting location.
+<strong>GPSCoord</strong> which held the GPS coordinate of the taxi's starting location.
-<em>TripRecord</em> holds information read from the CSV file: the date,the pickup location,the drop off location and the trip distance.
+<strong>TripRecord</strong> holds information read from the CSV file: the date,the pickup location,the drop off location and the trip distance.
 I used the TripRecord as a sort of point
 in my DBScan algorithm so we can consider TripRecords as part of clusters or Noise.
-Cluster class holds the average GPS coordinate as well as the list of TripRecord held in a Cluster.
-These Clusters are used to calculate and held values that will be listed in a csv file.
+<strong>Cluster</strong> class holds the average GPS coordinate as well as the list of TripRecord held in a Cluster.
+These Clusters are used to calculate and held values that
+will be listed in a csv file.

 Finally TaxiCluster holds all the the DBSCAN algorithm itself as well as a multitude of helper function to read the csv file,calculate distances and create csv files

 <h2>🐻Go Implementation🐻</h2>